Pittsburgh-NEH-Institute/Institute-Materials-2017/general/pedagogy.md

 Arguably these didn't become immediately relevant until the third week, but we tried to do software installation ahead of time (this meant putting out many fires, some fiercer than others).
 Ultimately, it was our intention to allow you time over the weekend to sit with XQuery before we dove into more difficult work in the third week.
 As you begin to adapt these materials into your own teaching, please learn from our mistakes and budget your time for software installation better than we did.

+### Questions for feedback
+* How would you plan to model and teach pipelines?
+* Did you find the pipeline development model was something you were already doing?
+How, and how does your new knowledge change that?
+* In future versions of this Institute, what other examples of a pipeline might we be able to use?

 ## Week 3: Pubcamp: Expressing the edition, digital publication